gremo/react-directus/README.md

 );
 ```

-You can optionally pass an `apiOptions` object to the provider, it will be passed to the client [`options`](https://docs.directus.io/reference/sdk/#advanced-example).
+You can optionally pass an `apiOptions` object to the provider, it will be passed to the client as the [`init`](https://docs.directus.io/reference/sdk/#reference) parameter.

 ## ⚙️ The hook `useDirectus`